 Review and Decision

-If, at any time during your Fall 2020 internship, you plan to participate in an in-person for-credit internship, on- or off-campus, you are required to complete the “Fall 2020 Internship Exception Web Form and Acknowledgement Form” at the link below.
+If, at any time during your fall or spring internship, you plan to participate in an in-person for-credit internship, on- or off-campus, you are required to complete the relevant Internship Exception Web Form and Acknowledgement Form at the link below.
 See the section on exclusions below for experiences that do not require a review.

 Requests for completion of an in-person internship are reviewed and approved by the associate dean for the academic program, under guidance and/or after consultation with relevant University offices.

-To receive a review for an in-person internship, complete the In-person Fall 2020 Internship Exception Web Form and Acknowledgement below.
+To receive a review for an in-person internship, complete the relevant In-person Internship Exception Web Form and Acknowledgement below.

-The Fall 2020 Internship Exception Web Form and Acknowledgement Form does not need to be completed for the following situations:
+The Internship Exception Web Form and Acknowledgement Form does not need to be completed for the following situations:

 If you are completing an internship that is conducted virtually, with no in-person or on-site work at the locations of the organization providing the internship;

 If you are completing a noncredit internship/experience that is not required for degree completion;